HowIsThisNotTaken/sourcebans-extended/README.md

 ### Information

+I won't provide much support for this, sorry.

 This module has family share blocker, which blocks the family shared account if the owner of that account is banned

 You will need mysqloo, use the link in the shoutout area